-5 steps to stop letting the rush rule win and start turning your attention to what’s happening right now.
+Five steps to stop letting the “rush rule” win and start focusing on what’s happening right now.

 - Spend half an hour a day in the garden with your family.
 Have a picnic or take a drive outside the city, instead of trawling the mall on the weekends.
 And leave your cellphone behind!

 - Become conscious of how you feel physically when you rush – perhaps you tense your shoulders, or get butterflies in your tummy.
 Each time you notice you’re doing this, take a deep breath or two and force yourself to do whatever you’re doing more slowly.

 - Connect more with your senses.
 Try watering the garden, picking flowers or putting lavender drops in your bath.
 Even taking a good look at the street where you live and absorbing the prettiness of the surroundings as you turn into the driveway will help you be more present.

 - Drive more slowly and learn to ignore any impatient hoots.
 And instead of listening to the radio with its distracting tid-bits of news and information, listen to inspiring audio CDs or classical music.

 - Make this the year of doing one thing at a time.
 It’s the opposite of multi-tasking, but allowing yourself to focus on one thing at a time will help you feel grounded and calm!